Husdata has an app for Homey named Husdata

 Other example is of course to add a flow to be notified on pump alarms or when it is too large delta on brine or heat carriers.

-Setting all HP parameters from flows
+Setting and reading all HP parameters from flows

-From the App you can only set Indoor temperature, if you like to control other heat pump parameters such as operations mode or warm water it has to be done using H60 API or MQTT interfaces.
+From the App you can only set Indoor temperature, if you like to control and read other heat pump parameters such as operations mode or warm water it has to be done using H60 API or MQTT interfaces.
 Here we explain one way of doing this by using the API.

 Install the app ”HTTP request flow cards” on your Homey (or app with similar functionality)